XML3/My_Web/README.md

 # Personal Portfolio Website
 A personal portfolio website built with React.js, Module CSS, and p5.js to showcase both full-stack application projects and creative coding projects.
 The website provides a clean, modern interface for presenting various projects, hobbies, and personal details, with interactive elements powered by p5.js.

 Note: The design of this website is original and should not be copied or reproduced without permission.
-All visual elements, layout, and creative coding techniques are copyrighted and belong to the author.
+All visual elements, including video, multimedia sound and layout are copyrighted and belong to the author.

 ![Image](https://github.com/user-attachments/assets/608a0c31-ddcf-4147-8f69-b087fbe4a3cf)